mchapman87501/mars_perseverance_images/docs/image_naming_conventions.md

 That's enough guessing for now...

+## Planetary Data Science Data Dictionary

+The PDS website has documentation for common metadata names.
+Go to [https://pds.nasa.gov](https://pds.nasa.gov), select `TOOLS`, select `DATA DICTIONARY`, and then search for the field (e.g., `image_id`) of interest.
 ## Details of the Imaging System

+An overview of the cameras on the Perseverance Rover is available [from NASA](https://mars.nasa.gov/mars2020/spacecraft/rover/cameras/).

 A description of the cameras on the Perseverance Rover is available from ResearchGate: [The Mars 2020 Engineering Cameras and Microphone on the Perseverance Rover: A Next-Generation Imaging System for Mars Exploration](https://www.researchgate.net/publication/346537343_The_Mars_2020_Engineering_Cameras_and_Microphone_on_the_Perseverance_Rover_A_Next-Generation_Imaging_System_for_Mars_Exploration/link/5fc675c9a6fdcc92169e4d1e/download).